 What is mywater?

-You can use mywater to:
+Use mywater to:

-- register a security interest against your water licence
+- Apply for a water licence

 - A customer-focused online water licensing portal;